Vanessa Nakate: Actions for the climate

 Inspired by Greta Thunberg to start her own climate movement in Uganda, Nakate began a solitary strike against inaction on the climate crisis in January 2019.
 For several months she was the lone protester outside of the gates of the Parliament of Uganda.
 Eventually, other youth began to respond to her calls on social media for others to help draw attention to the plight of the Congolian rainforests.
 Nakate founded the Youth for Future Africa and the likewise Africa-based Rise Up Movement.

 In December 2019, Nakate spoke at the COP25 gathering in Spain, together with the young climate activists Greta Thunberg and Alejandro Martínez.

 In early January 2020, she joined around 20 other youth climate activists from around the world to publish a letter to participants at the World Economic Forum in Davos, calling on companies, banks and governments to immediately stop subsidizing fossil fuels.
 She was one of five international delegates invited by Arctic Basecamp to camp with them in Davos during the World Economic Forum; the delegates later joined a climate march on the last day of the Forum.

 In October 2020, Nakate gave a speech at the Desmond Tutu International Peace Lecture urging world leaders to "wake up" and recognise climate change as a crisis, tying it to poverty, hunger, disease, conflict and violence against women and girls.
 "Climate change is a nightmare that affects every sector of our lives," she stated.
 "How can we eradicate poverty without looking at this crisis?
 How can we achieve zero hunger if climate change is leaving millions of people with nothing to eat?
 We are going to see disaster after disaster, challenge after challenge, suffering after suffering (...) if nothing is done about this."
 She called for leaders to "leave their comfort zones and see the danger we are in and do something about it.
 This is a matter of life and death."

 Nakate started the Green Schools Project, a renewable energy initiative, which aims to transition schools in Uganda to solar energy and install eco-friendly stoves in these schools.
 As of now, the project has carried out installations in thirty schools.

 Conference on Loss and Damage in Scotland October 2022.
-From left to right: Vanessa Nakate, Nicola Sturgeon and Elizabeth Wathyti.
+From left to right: Nakate, Nicola Sturgeon and Elizabeth Wathyti.